mischa-kaufmann/saxorooster-localhost/README.md

 # SaxoRooster - Dockerized Scratch Game 🎷🐔

 This repository contains the necessary files (Dockerfile, Caddyfile, and game assets) to build a Docker image that serves the "SaxoRooster" game.
-SaxoRooster is a simple game originally created with Scratch for the CS50x course.
+SaxoRooster is a simple game originally created with Scratch for Harvard's CS50x course.
+The Dockerization of this project was completed as an exercise for the "DevOps with Docker" course by the University of Helsinki, available on [mooc.fi](https://www.mooc.fi/en/).

 [![Docker Hub Image](https://img.shields.io/badge/Docker%20Hub-mischakaufmann%2Fsaxorooster--game-blue?logo=docker)](https://hub.docker.com/r/mischakaufmann/saxorooster-game)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)